-The maximum number of credits you may register for in an academic year is 120 credits.
+The maximum number of new credits you may register for in an academic year is 120 credits.

-The maximum number of credits you may register for in a study session is 60.
-Each study session is made up of two ten-week teaching blocks.
+The maximum number of new credits you may register for in a teaching block is 30 credits, the maximum in a study session is 60 credits.

-See 7.2 - 7.4 and 7.10 for total number of credits you may register for in each examination session.
+See Section 7: Progression within the programme for total number of credits you may register for in each assessment session.